aamyaaaa/aamya_intern_repo_dev/redux_fundamentals.md

 - Redux is better when state is **global, shared across components, or complex enough** that managing it with only useState becomes hard to maintain.

 This task helped me see how Redux Toolkit can simplify global state management and make the state flow in a React app more structured and predictable.

+## Issue 33
+### Why selectors are better than directly accessing state

+Selectors make state access reusable and consistent across the app.
+Instead of repeating `(state) => state.counter.value` everywhere, we centralise it in one function.
+This improves maintainability (if the state shape changes, we update one place) and keeps components cleaner and easier to test.
+Selectors also pair well with memoization (e.g., Reselect) for performance when derived data becomes complex.